juan-carlos-trimino/fin-finance/README.md

    ```

 **Step 3: Installing the Command Line Interface**<br>
-To install using PyPI, run the following command:
+To install using `PyPI`, run the following command.
 ```
 (oracle-cli) ~/oci/python$ pip install oci-cli
 ```

 **Step 4: Setting up the Configuration File**<br>
-Before using the CLI, you must create a configuration file that contains the required credentials for working with Oracle Cloud Infrastructure.
-The default location for the configuration file is ***~/.oci***.<br>
+Before using the CLI, you must create a configuration file that contains the required credentials for working with `Oracle Cloud Infrastructure`.
+The default location for the configuration file is `~/.oci`.<br>
 Use the Setup Dialog<br>
-To have the CLI guide you through the first-time setup process, use the setup config command:
+To have the CLI guide you through the first-time setup process, use the setup config command.
 ```
 (oracle-cli) ~/oci/python$ oci setup config
 ```